JoonasMykkanen/auto_trader/README.md

-# Automated trading platform with a modern twist
+# Automated trading platform with a semi social & modern twist